El Toro (Freizeitpark Plohn)

 El Toro is a wooden roller coaster at Freizeitpark Plohn in Germany.
-It is the third roller coaster built by Great Coasters International in Europe, after Thunderbird at PowerPark in Finland and Troy at Toverland in the Netherlands.
+It is the third roller coaster built by Great Coasters International (GCI) in Europe, after Thunderbird at PowerPark in Finland and Troy at Toverland in the Netherlands.
 It cost 5.1 million EUR and was by the European Regional Development Fund.

 Ride

 The ride has a length of 725.1 m and a height of 24.5 m.
 The trains have a top speed of 73.4 km/h.
-They pass through two tunnels under a Log flume.
+It passes through two tunnels under a log flume.

 Train

 El Toro has one train with twelve cars.
 Passengers are placed two in a row for a total of twenty-four passengers per train.
 It features GCI's Millennium Flyer trains.